Sidhu meets party leaders at AICC HQs, says he has full faith in Sonia Gandhi's leadership | Politics

 - India

-Punjab Congress president Navjot Singh Sidhu on Thursday met senior party leaders at the AICC headquarters and said he has full faith in the leadership of party chief Sonia Gandhi and any decision taken by her will be acceptable.
+Punjab Congress president Navjot Singh Sidhu on Thursday said he has full faith in the leadership of party chief Sonia Gandhi and any decision taken by her will be acceptable.

+He said this after an hour-long meeting with senior party leaders at the AICC headquarters amid indications that he may continue as state Congress chief.

+Sidhu had resigned as Punjab Congress chief on September 28 after he posted his resignation letter on Twitter.
+No decision on his resignation has yet been taken by the party leadership.

+During the meeting, the Punjab Congress leader raised his concerns over the 18-point agenda taken by the leadership on which actions are pending.
+These include action against those involved in the sacrilege issue and the drugs mafia.
+Sidhu has recently raised objections over the appointment of the new Punjab Police chief and the advocate general.

-The meeting lasted around an hour after which Sidhu said any decision taken by the Gandhis would be in the interest of the party and Punjab.
+After the meeting, Sidhu said any decision taken by the Gandhis would be in the interest of the party and Punjab, and he would abide by it.

 ''Navjot Sidhu has been asked to work as Punjab Congress president and set up the organisation structure and strengthen it,'' said Rawat after the meeting.